-To say that I was excited to visit Kiev, Ukraine, would be an understatement.
-I first visited Ukraine back in May 2018, and fell totally head over heels with its magical city of Lviv, and I also had heard great things about Odessa, and so after having so many friends rave to me about Kiev, I was intrigued to see what it had in store for me.
+To say that I was excited to visit Kyiv, Ukraine, would be an understatement.
+I first visited Ukraine back in May 2018, and fell totally head over heels with its magical city of Lviv, and I also had heard great things about Odessa, and so after having so many friends rave to me about Kyiv, I was intrigued to see what it had in store for me.

 I arrived in Kyiv on a beautiful sunny Monday.
 The taxi that I’d booked through my hostel was waiting for me, and although the driver couldn’t speak a word of English, he gave me a chocolate flapjack and made a great show of moving the dog basket from my seat and gesturing wildly for me to make myself comfortable.
 These small gestures would set the precedent for my time in Kyiv – unexpected, a little weird, but definitely appreciated.

-After dropping me off at my hostel, Kiev Central Station Hostel, he said goodbye and beamed.
-My time in Kiev had begun.
+After dropping me off at my hostel, he said goodbye and beamed.

 I was starving, and luckily, as soon as I checked into my hostel I met a couple of guys who asked me if I wanted to grab some food with them.

-We headed to the bar that was to become my local in Kiev, Palata no. 6.
+We headed to the bar that was to become my local in Kyiv, Palata no. 6.
 We stayed there for some hours, chatting and getting to know one another.
 To eat, I had a squid bake with cheese and potatoes and washed it down with a bottle of Coke and two pints of beer.
 The total bill?
 3.56GBP.